eduardo-vdm/cross-clipboard/server/README.md

 # For test environment only
 TEST_MODE=mock  # mock or mongo

+# Request delay (in milliseconds) for backend warm-up handling
+DELAY_MS=0  # Set to add artificial delay to requests

 # MongoDB connection (only used when SERVICE_MODE=mongo)
 # Note: Both variable names are supported for backward compatibility